MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/contains-operator.md

 For better performance, try the case-sensitive version of an operator, for example, `contains_cs`, not `contains`.

 If you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters at the start or end of a field, for better performance, try `has` or `in`.
-Also, `has` works faster than `contains`, `startswith`, or `endswith`, however it is not as precise and could provide unwanted records.
+Also, `has` works faster than `contains`, `startswith`, or `endswith`, however it isn't as precise and could provide unwanted records.

 For best practices, see [Query best practices](best-practices.md).